 Methodology & Sources

 This page documents where our data comes from, how we verify it, and what licenses apply.
-If you want to check our work, everything you need is here.
+It is a methodology overview, not a claim that every page is equally complete or mature.

 How We Measure Heat